sidhantnagpal/dotfiles/notes/misc.md

 _The tcpdump equivalent for this would be `tcpdump -nr capture.pcap`._

+*Points to Note*
+1. TShark by default displays relative timestamps.
+To use absolute timestamps, the timestamp format can be specified as `-t a`.
+2. For single-pass analysis (-Y <filter>), use `-Y 'tcp'` for display filtering.
+For two-pass analysis (-R <filter> -2 -Y <2nd-filter>), use `-R 'tcp' -2 -Y "frame.number == 5"` for display filtering.
-_Note_ To save just one particular packet as a pcap, copy the hexdump from data section in the output of `tshark -r <path/to/pcap> -Vx` and use `text2pcap - oup.pcap` to paste hexdump on stdin (and press ^D) to save the pcap.
+3. To save just one particular packet as a pcap, copy the hexdump from data section in the output of `tshark -r <path/to/pcap> -Vx` and use `text2pcap - oup.pcap` to paste hexdump on stdin (and press ^D) to save the pcap.
 See [reference](https://www.wireshark.org/docs/wsug_html_chunked/ChIOImportSection.html).

 Conda